-The island-nation located in the middle of the Mediterranean, Malta, is small – but their responses to the global pandemic have been commendable.
+The island nation located in the middle of the Mediterranean, Malta, is small – but their responses to the global pandemic have been commendable.

 They currently boast one of the highest vaccination rates in the world (approx. 83%), and in the EU (according to the European Centre for Disease Prevention and Control), as well as one of the strongest responses, including strict restrictions.

-However, it is no secret that the pandemic has effected the country’s economy, but it has been reported that it is to recover to pre-pandemic levels by the second half of 2022, according to Fitch Ratings.
+However, it is no secret that the pandemic has affected the country’s economy, but it has been reported that it is to recover to pre-pandemic levels by the second half of 2022, according to Fitch Ratings.

 With this in mind, Malta’s administration launched a Nomad Residence Permit in June 2021.